bforbanks/llm-bias-project/README.md

 pip install -r requirements.txt
 ```

-Additionally, you need to create a .env file in the root directory of the project with the following content:
+Additionally, create a .env file in the root directory of the project with the following content:

 ```bash
 OPENAI_API_KEY=x